Lightstreamer/Lightstreamer-kafka-connector/examples/custom-kafka-connector-adapter/README.md

 # Custom Kafka Connector Metadata Adapter

-This project hosts a basic gradle project you may use as a starting point to provide your implementation of the [Kafka Connector Metadata Adapter](../../docs/javadoc/com/lightstreamer/kafka_connector/adapters/pub/KafkaConnectorMetadataAdapter.html) class.
+This project hosts a sample Gradle project you may use as a starting point to provide your implementation of the Kafka Connector Metadata Adapter class.

-To customize and deploy an adapter implementation, follow the steps:
+To customize, build, and deploy an adapter implementation, follow the steps:

 ## Edit the Source Code

-Edit the [CustomKafakConnectorAdapter.java](src/main/java/com/lightstreamer/kafka_connector/examples/CustomKafkaConnectorAdapter.java) file by implementing the required hook methods or provide your completely new custom class that must extend [com.lightstreamer.kafka_connector.adapters.pub.KafkaConnectorMetadataAdapter](../../docs/javadoc/com/lightstreamer/kafka_connector/adapters/pub/KafkaConnectorMetadataAdapter.html)
+Edit the [CustomKafakConnectorAdapter.java](src/main/java/com/lightstreamer/kafka_connector/examples/CustomKafkaConnectorAdapter.java) file by implementing the required hook methods or provide your completely new custom class that must extend [com.lightstreamer.kafka_connector.adapters.pub.KafkaConnectorMetadataAdapter](https://lightstreamer.github.io/Lightstreamer-kafka-connector/javadoc/com/lightstreamer/kafka_connector/adapters/pub/KafkaConnectorMetadataAdapter.html).

 > [!IMPORTANT]
 > Add all required dependencies to the [build.gradle](build.gradle) file in the `dependencies` section